 - Salt & black pepper to taste

-- 1 tsp fresh cilantro, very finely chopped
+- 1 teaspoon fresh cilantro, very finely chopped

 Cook the noodles as per package instructions.
-Drain, wash with cold water and rub thoroughly with both & 1 tsp regular and sesame oils and set aside.
+Drain, wash with cold water and rub thoroughly with both & 1 teaspoon regular and sesame oils and set aside.

 While the noodles are cooking, you can prep the vegetables and chop the onions.Also using your mortar & pestle coarsely grind the garlic.
 Slit and half the green chilies or finely chop them depending on the heat level you prefer..
 You could seed them if you like.